giusdp/tapp_artefact/README.md

-**Special Requirements**: To perform the evaluation of this artefact the user needs to have access to both Google Cloud Platform Compute Engine and Digital Ocean resource.
+**Special Requirements**: To perform the evaluation of this artefact the user needs to have access to both Google Cloud Platform Compute Engine and Digital Ocean resources.

 ---